alex-engelmann/gc_controller_tester/README.md

 # GameCube Controller Tester

-A controller tester for the Mayflash Gamecube Controller Adapter on Linux, available as both a graphical and command line application.
+A controller tester for the Mayflash GameCube adapter on Linux, available as both a graphical and command line application.

 ![Controller Tester Screenshot](screenshot.png)

+## Download

+Pre-compiled binaries for Linux are available on the [Releases](https://github.com/alex-engelmann/gc_controller_tester/releases) page.

+Download the latest `gc-controller-tester-v*.zip`, extract it, and follow the First Time Setup instructions below.

 ## Programs